JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 ### GitLab

-If you use a recent version of GitLab (&gt;= 9.0), it is recommended to use the GitLab URL of the following format: `http[s]://<hostname>[:<port>]/api/v4` as GitLab [stops supporting](https://about.gitlab.com/2018/01/22/gitlab-10-4-released/#api-v3) the v3 API in GitLab 11.
+If you use a recent version of GitLab (\<= 9.0), it is recommended to use the GitLab URL of the following format: `http[s]://<hostname>[:<port>]/api/v4` as GitLab [stops supporting](https://about.gitlab.com/2018/01/22/gitlab-10-4-released/#api-v3) the v3 API in GitLab 11.
 If you have `/api/v3` in your current TeamCity configurations, they may stop working with GitLab 11+, so consider changing the server URL to `api/v4`.

 For older versions of GitLab, use the GitLab URL of the format `http[s]://<hostname>[:<port>]/api/v3`.